Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 - Relax at Charlie Beach – West coast paradise for afternoon swimming and spectacular sunsets

-- Snorkel at Koh Kradan – 20-minute boat to the “world’s best beach 2023” with clear waters
+- Snorkel at Koh Kradan – 20-minute boat to the “world’s best beach 2023”

 - Cycle the Village – Explore Baan Koh Mook to reach Sivalai Beach’s stunning sandbar